Post

 Attempts and Failures

-Amongst the existing methods, I tried to inject a frida-gadget into the unpacking binary.
+Among the existing methods, I tried to inject a frida-gadget into the unpacking binary.
 For that, I used LIEF, more specifically their own tutorial to inject a frida gadget into a native lib.

 1